Sagargupta16/Contact-Manager-Mern/README.md

 - **client/src/components/EditContact.js**: This File Contains the editing page UI where you can edit contact details from old data.
 - **client/src/components/Header.js**: This contains the header part which is a fixed part for every route.
 - **client/src/components/darkmode.js**: This contains the dark mode switching feature onclick and also saves the selected mode to local storage.
-- **client/src/components/predata.js**: This is an array of data which is given from before.
+- **client/src/components/predata.js**: This is an array of data that is given from before.
 - **client/src/index.js**: This binds App.js to the HTML root div.

 ### Backend